Modified on: June 2023

 What does a financial advisor do and what does a financial planner do?
 The key differences between a financial advisor and financial planner are summarised below.

 Want to know more?
-Read on to find out in more detail the difference between a financial advisor and financial planner.
+Read on to find out the difference between a financial advisor and financial planner.

 What does a financial advisor do?

 A financial advisor, even an independent financial adviser, tends to focus on a single problem.
 They don’t take into account the big picture.
 Instead, they look at the question narrowly, only advising you on what you have asked for.

 For example, you may want advice on how best to invest a lump sum for the long term.
 A financial advisor will consider the options and recommend the best investment strategy.
 The risk with this approach is that without looking at the big picture, they may miss something important.
 Perhaps investing the lump sum isn’t the best idea.
 What if you need to use it for other reasons?

 The other problem with financial advice is the focus on financial products.
 Many advisers only get paid if they recommend a particular product, whether that’s an ISA, a pension or some other investment.